alexanderwachter/draft-6LoCAN/draft-ietf-6lo-can-00.md

 # Introduction

 Controller Area Network (CAN) is mostly known for its use in the automotive domain.
-However, it is also used in industrial and building automation, for example, heating control or CANopen Fieldbus.
+However, it is also used in industrial and building automation, for example, heating control or CANopen fieldbus.

 It is a two-wire wired-AND multi-master bus that uses CSMA/CR in its arbitration field.
 CAN use 11 bit (standard ID) and 29 bit (extended ID) identifiers to identify frames.
-The maximum payload data size is 8 octets for classical and 64 octets for CAN-FD.
+The maximum payload data size is 8 octets for classical CAN and 64 octets for CAN-FD.

-The minimal MTU of IPv6 is 1280 octets, and therefore, a mechanism to support larger MTU is needed.
+The minimal MTU of IPv6 is 1280 octets, and therefore, a mechanism to support a larger payload is needed.
-This document uses a slightly modified version of the ISO-TP protocol to transfer data up to 4096 octets per packet.
+This document uses a slightly modified version of the ISO-TP protocol to transfer data up to 4095 octets per packet.
-Mapping addresses to identifier uses an addressing schema with a 14-bit source address, a 14-bit destination address, and a multicast bit.
+Mapping addresses to identifiers uses an addressing schema with a 14-bit source address, a 14-bit destination address, and a multicast bit.
 This schema uses extended identifiers only.

 To make data transfer more efficient IPHC [@!RFC6282] is used.